Senna marilandica: Distribution and habitat

 S. marilandica is native in the United States from Nebraska to the west, Florida and Texas to the south, Wisconsin to the north, and New York to the east.
 It is a species of special concern in Wisconsin.
 The plant is found in woodland edges, open fields, and thickets, and in moist areas such as riverbanks and moist prairies.

 Ecology

 The flowers bloom from early July through late August, and the seed pods form from early August through late September.
 Bumblebees, butterflies, and solitary bees visit the flowers.
 Although the flowers do not have nectaries, extrafloral nectaries are located at the base of the leaves that are higher on the stem, in the inflorescence, and ants, parasitic wasps, and lady beetles feed on the nectar.

+Unlike many members of the pea family, S. marilandica is not nodulated by nitrogen-fixing bacteria.

 S. marilandica is a larval host to the cloudless sulphur (Phoebis sennae), orange-barred sulphur (Phoebis philea), sleepy orange (Eurema nicippe), and little sulphur (Eurema lisa) butterflies.